gordielachance/wp-soundsystem/readme.txt

 `[wpsstm-tracklist post_id="160"]`

 To embed the tracklist from the post #160.
-Works for albums, playlists and live playlists.
+Works for albums, playlists and radios.
 Optional arguments: *post_id*,*max_rows*.

 = Donate! =